RahulRohilla1081/Indigo-Flight-Status-Notifications/README.md

 `Summary of Architecture:`

-I used an event-driven architecture approach to make the application scalable, reliable, Resilient and real-time processing
+I used an `event-driven architecture` approach to make the application `scalable`, `reliable`, `resilient`, and capable of `real-time processing`.

-I have implemented Role-Based Access Control (RBAC) to separate the admin screens from the passenger screens.
-RBAC is used to secure admin access with passwords while allowing anyone to search and view flight data.
+I implemented Role-Based Access Control (RBAC) to separate the admin screens from the passenger screens.
+RBAC secures admin access with passwords while allowing anyone to search and view flight data.

-In this react.js business application I created Screen to manage flight delays, gate changes, terminal changes, flight diversions.
-Whenever Admin updates the flight, a event will be generated, that event will be pushed into Queue (RabbitMQ ) then that event will be consumed, and notification will be sent to passenger.
+In this React.js business application, I created screens to manage flight delays, gate changes, terminal changes, and flight diversions.
+Whenever an admin updates the flight, an event is generated.
+That event is pushed into a queue (RabbitMQ) and then consumed, with notifications sent to passengers.

-To achieve this, I used RabbitMQ, I created event producer (React JS website) and consumer( RabbitMQ Consumer) as separate services for notifications (Email and SMS) All the flights changes pushed to a queue in RabbitMQ then from that queue consumer will send notification to passengers.
-This approach will help in case of server downtime!
-We will not lose any data of notification.
-Whenever our server will be up, email and SMS notification will be sent to passengers.
+To achieve this, I used RabbitMQ.
+I created an event producer (React JS website) and a consumer (RabbitMQ Consumer) as separate services for notifications (Email and SMS).
+All flight changes are pushed to a queue in RabbitMQ, and from that queue, the consumer sends notifications to passengers.
+This approach helps in case of server downtime, ensuring no notification data is lost.
+Whenever our server is back up, email and SMS notifications are sent to passengers.

-Also, this also triggers the web socket and web socket will send the updated flight details in dashboard in real-time.
+Additionally, this triggers the WebSocket, which sends the updated flight details to the dashboard in real-time.

-I have written the backend in python and used MongoDB as database for flexibility and scalability.
-I Created a python server to create REST APIs and implemented web sockets with the help of FastAPI package in python.
+I wrote the backend in Python and used MongoDB as the database for flexibility and scalability.
+I created a Python server to provide REST APIs and implemented WebSockets using the FastAPI package.

-I used pymongo package to implement queries in MongoDB to get the data from database like flights-list, create flight data, update flight data.
+I used the pymongo package to query MongoDB for data such as flight lists, creating flight data, and updating flight data.

-I used Twilio to send the SMS and smtplib package to send the email notification from support email id to passengers.
+I used Twilio to send SMS notifications and the smtplib package to send email notifications from a support email address to passengers.

 Case Study Summary:

-Admin logs in and updates flight data.
-Real time data gets updated in dashboard accordingly.
+Admin logs in and updates flight data, which is reflected in real-time on the dashboard.

-For every update in flight records, respective passengers receive automatic notifications through email as well as SMS.
+For every update in flight records, respective passengers receive automatic notifications through email and SMS.

- Even if the server stops during this process, the notification process stays the MQRabbit queue and the process gets completed immediately when the server restarts.
-In this way, no processes are lost even if the server stops suddenly and it is ensured that the passengers get timely notifications without fail.
+Even if the server stops during this process, the notification data remains in the RabbitMQ queue, and the process is completed immediately when the server restarts.
+This ensures that no processes are lost, and passengers receive timely notifications without fail.